History of Savannah, Georgia: American Revolution

 In 1778 during the American Revolutionary War, Savannah came under British and Loyalist control.
 At the Siege of Savannah in 1779, American and French troops fought unsuccessfully to retake the city.

 Late 18th/Early 19th century

 On January 27, 1785, members of the State Assembly gathered in Savannah to found the nation's first state-chartered, public university—the University of Georgia (in Athens).
 In 1792 the Savannah Golf Club opened within a mile of Fort Jackson, on what is now President Street.
 It is the first known American golf club.
 In 1804 Candler Hospital was founded, and is the second oldest hospital in America in continuous operation.

 On January 11, 1820, a fire broke out and burned a large section of the city, bringing nationwide attention to Savannah.

 A yellow fever epidemic struck Savannah in 1854, killing 650 residents.
-Another followed in the summer of 1876, believed to have originated in the city, specifically from J. W. Schull, a sailor who was taken ill on July 23 and died seven days later.
+Another followed in the summer of 1876, believed to have originated from J. W. Schull, a sailor who was taken ill on July 23 and died seven days later.